 - Stay with a case until it’s closed (approximately 1.5 years on average)

-The National CASA Association has more information on becoming a CASA.
+The National CASA Association has more information on becoming a CASA volunteer.

 Becoming a mentor or tutor for a child in foster care is a great way to make the difference of a lifetime for children in need of permanency.
 There are lots of different ways to mentor children of all ages.

-- Help a teen in foster care succeed in college through Foster Care to Success’ Academic Success Program
+- Help a teen in foster care succeed in college through Foster Care to Success.

 If you know of other ways to mentor youth in foster care, contact us.

-If a picture is worth a thousand words, your photography and videographer talents are a priceless gift that can go a long way to helping children in foster care.
+If a picture is worth a thousand words, your photography and videography talents are a priceless gift that can go a long way toward helping children in foster care.
 Adoption agencies around the country are in need of high quality photos and videos of children that can be shared with prospective families.

 Use the National Foster Care and Adoption Directory to find agencies where you live that could benefit from your services.
 You can also connect with the Heart Gallery of America program, which organizes expos and galas with framed portraits of children available for adoption.

 Many children in foster care have very little to call their own.
 Everything from back-to-school supplies, toys, and suitcases are needed by foster care organizations around the country.
-Whatever you can give will go a long way, whether it’s a donation of money or supplies directly to an organization in your area, or organizing a fundraising or donation drive.
+Whatever you can do will go a long way, whether it’s donating money or supplies directly to an organization in your area or organizing a fundraising or donation drive.

-Use the National Foster Care and Adoption Directory to find a local agency for partnering with to help children in foster care.
+Use the National Foster Care and Adoption Directory to find a local agency to partner with to help children in foster care.